ViacheslavBulba/Slava-Selenium-Test-Framework/README.md

 In IntelliJ IDEA, tests can be run via the RUN - EDIT CONFIGURATIONS menu, adding the necessary configuration (for example, TestNG - Suite).

 Tests are run in parallel.
 The number of threads can be adjusted in TESTNG.XML: thread-count = "2" data-provider-thread-count = "2"

+Tests retry implemented.
+Retry runs only when you run your tests on selenium grid and does not run when you run tests locally, otherwise it makes test local debugging annoying.